makeabilitylab/physcomp/arduino/potentiometers.md

 ### Simple program to read analog input

 Let's first introduce a simple program to read and print analog input values to Serial.
+This will provide a convenient way to test our input circuits.

 {% highlight C %}
 void setup()
 {
-  Serial.begin(9600);
-}
+  Serial.begin(9600); // for printing values to console }

 void loop()